Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

      8. The [=Ingest source=] MAY use a separate relative path in the POST_URL for ingest of each different track by appending it to the POST_URL
-     9. The fragment decode timestamps [=basemediadecodetime=] of fragments in the [=fragmentedMP4stream=] and the indexes base_media_decode_ time SHOULD arrive in increasing order for each of the different tracks/streams that are ingested.
+     9. The fragment decode timestamps [=basemediadecodetime=] in tdft of fragments in the [=fragmentedMP4stream=]
+        SHOULD arrive in increasing order
+        for each of the different
+        tracks/streams that are ingested.
-     10. The fragment sequence numbers of fragments in the [=fragmentedMP4stream=] signalled in the tfhd SHOULD arrive in increasing order for each of the different tracks/streams that are ingested.
+     10. The fragment sequence numbers seq_num of fragments in the [=fragmentedMP4stream=] signalled in the tfhd SHOULD arrive in increasing order for each of the different tracks/streams that are ingested.
-     11. Stream names MAY be signalled by adding the relative path Streams(stream_name) to the POST_URL
+     11. Stream names MAY be signalled by adding the relative path Stream(stream_name) to the POST_URL
-     12. The average and maximum bitrate of each track SHOULD be signalled in the btrt box in the sampleentry of the CMAF header
+     12. The average and maximum bitrate of each track SHOULD be signalled in the btrt box in the sample entry of the CMAF header or init fragment

 ## Requirements for Formatting Media Tracks ## {#Requirements_for_formatting_Media_Tracks}